traitify/traitify-widgets/UPGRADE.md

   - show is for content (headers, instructions)
 - SlideDeck has been renamed Survey
 - Various helper objects have been exposed
-  - Traitify.Components
+  - Components
-  - Traitify.GraphQL
+  - GraphQL
-  - Traitify.http
+  - http
-  - Traitify.i18n
+  - i18n
-  - Traitify.listener
+  - listener

 ## Setup